Milotrince/ee120-site-test/policies.md

 **Times and Locations:**

-* Fri 11am-12pm in Cory 540AB
+* Fri 10-11am in Cory 540AB
-* Fri 12-1pm in Wheeler 30
-* Fri 1-2pm in Wheeler 30
+* Fri 1-2pm in Wheeler 130
-* Fri 2-3pm in Wheeler 130
+* Fri 2-3pm in Evans 3

-**Note: we will not be offering the Fri 8-9am option**.

 **Attendance**: We do _not_ take attendance for lecture or discussion.
 Nevertheless, we highly recommend that you attend both as frequently as possible to stay caught up with the material, and also for the staff to get to know you.
 At the end of the semester, when we decide on final grades, intense discussions take place about students who fall near grade boundaries.
 If you're in that situation, it's of potential benefit to you if at least one member of the staff knows you enough to advocate for you and comment on your classroom performance.

-**The first discussion is Friday, January 20th**.
+**The first discussion is Friday, September 1st**.

 ### COVID Reminder